SEServerExtender/EssentialsPlugin/README.md

 Installation
 ------------
-If you're just using the archive provided, just unzip the archive into it's own subdirectory off the Mods directory of your world instance.
+If you're just using the archive provided, just unzip the archive into it's own sub directory off the Mods directory of your world instance.

 If you want to compile the source provided.
 Compile and copy the .dll created after compiling of this project into it's own sub directory of your Mods directory of your instance.
 Also move the .sbc files included the .zip archive of any of the releases into that directory as well.